Links on SoundGuys may earn us a commission. Learn more.

-Even though the Sony WF-1000XM4 has the best noise cancelling of any wireless earbuds around, the Samsung Galaxy Buds 2 has its place: it costs about half as much as the WF-1000XM4 and sounds very good right out of the box.
-With the Samsung Galaxy Buds 2, you’re going to want to pair it with a Samsung phone to get the most out of your experience.
+Even though the Sony WF-1000XM4 has some of the best noise cancelling of any wireless earbuds around, the Samsung Galaxy Buds 2 has its place: it costs about half as much as the WF-1000XM4 and sounds very good right out of the box.
+With the Samsung Galaxy Buds 2, you’ll want to pair it with a Samsung phone to get the most out of your experience.
 If you don’t care for Samsung 360 Audio or Wireless PowerShare, however, the experience is by and large the same on any Android phone.

 What should you buy instead of the Galaxy Buds 2 and WF-1000XM4?